Ultimate Primate Safari

 Bwindi is a mountainous park, clad in thick rainforest, so gorilla tracking can be tough going with steep muddy paths and thick undergrowth to work through.
 The rangers are in constant contact with the trackers who head out early morning to find the gorillas, so you and your group can head in the general direction of the family.
 Once you have located the family, you get to spend 1 hour with them as they go about their daily lives.
 This time limit is strictly enforced to ensure minimal disturbance for the family.

 Spending this hour with them is an incredible privilege and is something you will treasure for a very long time.

 Tracking can take anything from 30 minutes right to a full day, depending on where your gorilla family is situated.

 For the more active, we would suggest an enjoyable 4-hour hike through the Bwindi Forest to a pick-up point where the vehicle will collect you and drive you another 2 hours to your next lodge, Mt Gahinga Lodge which is located in the lesser-known gorilla park in Uganda, Mgahinga Gorilla National Park.
 This is on the slopes of extinct volcanoes on the border with Rwanda.

 This afternoon you have the chance to rest or you can visit the Gahinga Batwa Village to learn more about their traditions and culture.

 The following morning you head to the park headquarters for your second opportunity to track gorillas.
-After your briefing you head into the forest clad volcanoes in search of the family.
+After your gorilla briefing, you head into the forest-clad volcanoes in search of the family.
 Again, you only get 1 hour with the family to minimize the impact on their natural behavior.
 Typically we find with the second trek, you spend less time taking photos and more time observing the gorillas, thus leaving a bigger impact on you and you engage more with the individuals.

 Days 12 and 13 - Volcanoes National Park